funytan/tokyo_2020_combined_climbing_ranking_sumulator/README.md

 # Virtual simulator for Tokyo 2020 Sport Climbing event - combined format.

-Motivation: Due to the multiplicative nature of scoring, there is much uncertainty over who will come up on top, with the top positions often changing places in a single event.
-This simulation hopes to capture the nature of this uncertainty.
+Motivation: Due to the multiplicative nature of scoring, there is much uncertainty over the climber who will come up on top, with the top positions often changing places in a single event or even climb.
+This simulation hopes to capture the nature of this uncertainty, and also find out the aggregated relative rankings of climbers through multi-round simulation.

 ##  How it works
 - The combined format's ranking multiplies the ranking of each athlete over 3 events, and the athlete's are then than ranked by their overall scores in ascending order.